 Several other new features have been included in watchOS 5, like Memories in the Photos face, wind direction, wind speed, UV index, and air quality in the Weather app, an emoji picker, scheduled Do Not Disturb options, a customizable Control Center, and the ability to answer a FaceTime video call as audio without needing the iPhone.

-watchOS 5 is available to developers for beta testing ahead of a fall release to the public, with Apple having released seven betas of watchOS 5 so far.
+Apple released watchOS 5 on Monday, September 17.
 The new software runs on all Apple Watch models with the exception of the original first-generation Apple Watch, which does not support watchOS 5.